EHMC 2026 Conference Programme

 We invite all participants to join our Welcome Reception, the perfect occasion to meet fellow delegates and build connections.
 Whether you are a long-time EHMC participant or joining us for the first time, the Welcome Reception offers a relaxed and friendly space to network and connect.

-Let’s kick off EHMC’s 31th Anniversary edition, and the shared commitment to shaping better health systems for all.
+Let’s kick off EHMC’s 31th edition, and the shared commitment to shaping better health systems for all.

 DAY 2 – Thursday, 11 June 2026